Classification of solutions to the anisotropic $N$-Liouville equation in $\mathbb{R}^N$: Introduction

-This suggests that, when investigating qualitative properties of solutions to problems of type \eqref{eq_LN}, various techniques which exploit the isotropy of $\mathbb R^N$ endowed with the Euclidean norm and/or the conformal invariance of the equations can be used, such as the method of moving planes, Kelvin transform and so on.
+which is conformally invariant \cite{Loe}.
+This suggests that, when investigating qualitative properties of solutions to problems of type \eqref{eq_LN}, various techniques which exploit the isotropy of $\mathbb R^N$ endowed with the Euclidean norm $|\cdot|$ and/or the conformal invariance of $\Delta_N$ can be used, such as the method of moving planes/spheres, Kelvin transform and so on; see \cite{CL1991,CL1993,CK1994,PT2001,Esposito2018} for instance.
 These techniques, however, seem to be not suitable whenever the problems are considered in a possibly anisotropic medium.
-Here the term ``anisotropic" stands for the non-Euclidean way in which the ambient space $\mathbb R^N$ is measured, and it is encoded into a (possibly \emph{asymmetric}) norm $H\in C^2(\mathbb{R}^N\setminus\{0\})$, i.e. $H$ is \emph{positively} homogeneous of degree one and convex, such that
+Here the term ``anisotropic" stands for the non-Euclidean way in which the ambient space $\mathbb R^N$ is measured, and it is encoded into a norm $H$ (possibly \emph{asymmetric})\footnote{As precisely explained right after here, a norm we say in this paper always refers to a positively homogeneous and convex function which is not necessarily centrally symmetric, i.e. $H(\xi)\neq H(-\xi)$ in general.
+This can be viewed as a generalization of the usual concept of norm.}, i.e. $H$ is a convex function on $\mathbb{R}^N$ which is \emph{positively} homogeneous of degree one and satisfies

-We notice that $\mathbb{R}^N$ endowed with the norm $H$ can be viewed as a Finsler manifold, which reflects into a rich geometric structure to explore since it breaks the usual symmetry properties coming from the peculiarities of the Euclidean norm, like the directional independence.
+We notice that $\mathbb{R}^N$ endowed with the norm $H$ can be viewed as a Finsler manifold, which reflects into a rich geometric structure to explore since it breaks the usual symmetry properties coming from the peculiarities of the Euclidean norm, like the rotational invariance.

-Thus, it is natural to understand whether the Finsler setting preserves some kind of symmetry, and one can try to characterize the resulting behaviors of solutions to equations in this setting.
-More precisely, in the case of Liouville equation it is interesting to consider operators appearing in the Euler--Lagrange equations for Wulff-type functionals
+Thus, it is natural to understand whether the Finsler setting preserves some kind of symmetry to be characterized and what kind of behaviors may result for solutions of equations in this setting.
+More precisely, in the case of Liouville equation \eqref{eq_LN} it is interesting to consider by generalizing the operator to the \emph{Finsler $N$-Laplacian} $\Delta_N^H$, which is given below by \eqref{eq:def-F-p-Lap} with $p=N$ and naturally appears in the Euler--Lagrange equation for the Wulff-type functional where the gradient of a function $u$ is measured by the norm $H$.